build-on-aws/content/concepts/deploying-trurl-2-on-amazon-sagemaker/index.md

 ---
-title: "Hey, computer: talk to me in Polish!
+title: "Hey, Computer: Talk to Me in Polish!
 Building a Polish-language speaking chatbot with Amazon SageMaker, Hugging Face, TRURL 2, and Streamlit"
-description: "Is it hard to use Large Language Models (LLMs) if you have to use non-English language?
-Let's put that to the test - by checking how hard it would be to build a Polish-speaking chatbot on top of Amazon SageMaker, Hugging Face, and TRURL 2 - a fine-tuned version of LLaMA 2 that primarily supports that language."
+description: "Can you use LLMs to build a foreign language chatbot?
+Yes!"
 tags:
   - hugging-face
   - ai-ml